kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/README.md

 PLD is:

-- 🧠 A runtime model for multi-turn LLM alignment
+- 🧠 A **runtime phase model** for continuous multi-turn alignment
-- 🔍 A method for early detection of conversational drift
+- 🔍 A methodology for detecting and correcting conversational drift
-- 🧩 A framework integrating detection, repair, re-entry, and outcome tracking
+- 📊 An **observable behavioral framework** — not a prompt, dataset, or product
+- ⚙️ A set of **integration patterns** compatible with existing orchestrators
-- ⚙️ Model-agnostic and compatible with RAG, agents, and tool orchestrators
+- 🧩 Model-agnostic: works with RAG, tool-enabled agents, and memory systems

+> PLD defines *how alignment is maintained over time* —
+not how a single response is generated.

-If you're building multi-turn systems with reasoning, memory, or tools — **PLD applies.**
+If you're building multi-step or tool-using agents, **PLD applies.**

 ---